Lokaltog/vim-monotone/README.md

 Comments are highlighted in a darker color by default.
 If you prefer to emphasize comments, set `g:monotone_emphasize_comments` to 1.
 This will highlight comments with the warning highlight color (yellow by default).

+### Emphasize whitespace

+Whitespace (`listchars`) is highlighted in a darker color by default.
+If you prefer to emphasize whitespace (e.g. if you only use `listchars` to highlight trailing whitespace), set `g:monotone_emphasize_whitespace` to 1.
+This will highlight whitespace with the error highlight color (red by default).

 ### Adjust contrast